 A hop, skip and a drive over the mountains brings you to the fishing village of Latchi, on the Northside of the island.
 From here, hire a boat from Latchi Watersports (you will need a drivers license) and turn left out of the marina, and zip along the water for 20-30 minutes until you reach the unimaginably beautiful Blue Lagoon.
 You simply won't believe how blue the water is, it is simply stunning.

 The boats are hired out in 4-hour blocks for either the morning or the afternoon.
 I would recommend taking the early morning slot, and going from 8 am or 9 am until lunchtime.
 The Blue Lagoon gets busier throughout the day (especially at weekends and during school holidays) and this way you will get it almost all to yourselves for a precious couple of hours before people start arriving.
 There are a couple of big tourist boats that go there, but they don't arrive until 11 am hence why we go early.
 Take a snorkel and explore the reef, it's beautiful.
+Why not make a picnic to take with you like this peach and feta salad?

 5. Have lunch by the harbour in Paphos